dpjudas/UICore/Sources/UICore/Display/Platform/X11/WMSupport.md

 ## Rationale

-To make sure ClanLib's X11 implementation works on major standards-compliant windowing managers at all times.
+To make sure UICore's X11 implementation works on major standards-compliant windowing managers at all times.